 Queens Memory Cookbook with Life Story Club (Virtual)

 Each month, we will explore a different way that our memories are simmered, baked, and pickled into our favorite foods.
 Meet your neighbors, learn more about the traditions and recipes important to them, and share stories of your own.
 At the end of our series, we will publish a community cookbook that will feature recipes, memories, and photos from across neighborhoods.

 Thursday, June 8

 Add Your Recipe to the Queens Memory Cookbook (In-Person)

-Join us and add your recipes to the Queens Memory Cookbook, a new book project that will feature recipes, memories, and photos from across Ridgewood and St. Albans and Addisleigh Park.
-If you cook, eat, dine, or shop in these neighborhoods, we'd love to hear your stories!
-The Queens Memory team will be available at the Ridgewood and St. Albans libraries to help scan photos and recipe cards and record stories about the recipes you’d like to add to the cookbook.
+Join us and add your recipes to the Queens Memory Cookbook, a new book project that will feature recipes, memories, and photos.
+The Queens Memory team will be available at St. Albans library to help scan photos and recipe cards and record stories about the recipes you’d like to add to the cookbook.
 Every participant will receive a printed copy of the cookbook later this year.
 Register here.

 191-05 Linden Boulevard